FAIRNS/sentence-processing-MEG-LSTM/Code_clean/README.md

 -------------
 -------------

-The steps described below will allow you to replicate the figures presented in the [paper](https://arxiv.org/abs/1903.07435):
+The steps described below will help you to replicate the figures presented in the [paper](https://arxiv.org/abs/1903.07435):

 Part 1 describes the scripts that:
 - Organize the stimuli in the required format.